dreamgrove/dreamgrove/content/balance/Compendium.md

 </div>

 You can also play [this build](https://www.raidbots.com/simbot/render/talents/BYGAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAgCAJJigkQQSikcgUgWiDkIJlENJJgWSLJRQDgCAE?bgcolor=000000), at lower itemlevels {{< spell 394065 "Denizen of the Dream" >}} might sim better for your character.
-<br>As you aquire better gear, the build below will become better because of a bug affecting {{< spell 394065 "Denizen of the Dream" >}} where the damage they do don't scale with base mastery.
+<br>As you aquire better gear, the build without {{< spell 394065 "Denizen of the Dream" >}} will become better because of a bug affecting their damage not scaling with base mastery.

 <div style="text-align: center;">